zyteo/LighTide/readme.md

 Added routing to account for invalid routes.

 27 Aug 2023 - Check and adjusted on cors in vercel.json

+28 Aug 2023 - Read up on cors for vercel and attempting to fix cors issue.
 ```

 ### Problem-Solving Strategy